pmedilall/easyTravel-OpenShift/README.md

 ## Prerequisites

 1. Access to an [OpenShift](https://www.openshift.com) environment is required.
+If you don't have a cluster up and running and are unsure on how to set one up, you can follow the tutorial in [README-deployOpenShiftWithAnsibleOnAWS.md](https://github.com/dynatrace-innovationlab/easyTravel-OpenShift/blob/master/README-deployOpenShiftOnAwsWithAnsible.md).
 2. The [OpenShift CLI](https://docs.openshift.org/latest/cli_reference/get_started_cli.html) has to be installed.
 3. Configuration for deploying easyTravel on OpenShift is stored in [config/os-settings.sh](https://github.com/dynatrace-innovationlab/easyTravel-OpenShift/blob/master/config/os-settings.sh).
 Adapt to suit your needs.

-## easyTravel on OpenShift
+## Running easyTravel on OpenShift

 ### 0. Bootstrap